 Suzanne is from Australia, and like so many Australian travelers I’ve met, she has a taste and knack for adventure.
 After finishing school, there was no way she was going to rope herself into a career right away without seeing what the world has to offer.
 So round-the-world she is traveling, on what is becoming widely known as a “gap year”.

-Through courageous solo hostel travel, she has made fast friends with many people, which is paving the way to stay in their homes when she travels through their neck of the woods.
+Through courageous solo female travel in hostels, she has made fast friends with many people, which is paving the way to stay in their homes when she travels through their neck of the woods.
 She is cheerful, bright, and seems to be searching for something….and not quite sure what it is yet.
 (I guess all travelers are searching for something, aren’t they?!)

-Her life is exciting, because she is open-minded to whatever gets thrown her way.
+Her life is exciting, because she is open-minded to life changes and whatever gets thrown her way.
 With her education and career path she could live almost anywhere in the world, and is open to just such an opportunity.

 I can’t wait to see where she lands.
 I know it will be on her feet.
 Just don’t know where yet.